 Communication is vital as it allows learners to identify any discrepancies between their understanding and the experience itself.
 Discussing the experience with others helps to ease the reflection process by introducing other points of view.

 At this stage, learners will also try to place the experience alongside other previous experiences to look for patterns or notable differences.
-This helps them to reflect on the discrepancy and gap between their understanding and the experience itself.
+This helps them to reflect on any inconsistencies and the gap between their understanding and the experience itself.

 3. Abstract Conceptualisation (AC)